 Then, if you don’t have a job and your family can’t help, most universities offer a short-term emergency loan.
 You will have to pay this back, and you will be charged if you miss a payment, but it should help you out if you’re in a tight spot.

 Many universities will have teams of financial advisers to help you with any funding issues and can help you apply for additional support.
 If you're applying to Solent and you're a bit worried about finances, you can find more information here.
-Most universities will offer an emergency short term loan for students whose student finance is running a bit late.
+Some universities will offer an emergency short term loan for students whose student finance is running a bit late.
 So if you're really in a pickle, this could be worth considering!
-We've got some information about Solent's here.

 Don't get caught in the net